giantswarm/docs/src/content/ui-api/management-api/authentication/index.md

 Here you can inspect the details that will be passed to the Management API as part of the ID token.
 You can use this to verify the details coming from your identity provider, especially the `email` (which is used as your user identifier) and `groups` claim.

+This page will also present your Management API endpoint's certification authority (CA) certificate.
+In order to connect to your Management API endpoint, you should add this CA certificate to your client's trusted (root) certificates.

-The rest of the page helps you set up `kubectl` manually.
+The rest of the page helps you set up `kubectl` manually, adaptable for various operating systems.

 ## Authenticating for programmatic access {#service-auth}

 For programmatic access, for example from CI/CD pipelines, you should not rely on the above authentication mechanism.
 Instead, please use [service accounts](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/).

 Each Giant Swarm installation provides a service account named `automation` in the `default` namespace.
-The according token can be found by inspecting this `ServiceAccount` resource.
-It is usually named starting with `automation-token-`.

-**Note:** Since the above token is extremely powerful, **we strongly recommend to create a specific service account for each integration**, binding it to specific roles and only to the required namespaces.
+**Note:** This service account comes with a quite powerful set permissions. **We strongly recommend to create a specific service account for each application**, binding it to specific roles granting only the required permissions in the required namespaces.

 ## Single sign-on requirements {#sso-requirements}